 Gabapentin is not considered effective against primary generalized seizures such as absence and may aggravate these seizures in some patients.
-Therefore, gabapentin should be with caution in patients with mixed seizures including absences.
+Therefore, gabapentin should be used with caution in patients with mixed seizures including absences.

 EFFECTS ON ABILITY TO DRIVE AND USE MACHINES: